tomara-x/lapis/README.md

 // waves use Arc. they're cloned when mutated while other references exist
 // (Arc::make_mut)

-// load a song (keep a system monitor open to watch the memory use) let wave = Wave::load("song.mp3");
+// (keep a system monitor open to watch the memory use)
+// load a song
+let wave = Wave::load("song.mp3");

 // this doesn't clone the wave, since no other references exist